-What Types of Benefits Does California Workers’ Comp Pay?
+What Types of Benefits Does California Workers’ Compensation Pay?

 California employers must utilize state-mandated employee insurance programs to cover on-the-job injuries.
 This form of coverage is known as workers’ compensation.
-Workers’ compensation provides injured employees with benefits related to medical expenses and lost wages if they incur injuries while at work.
+California workers’ compensation provides injured employees with benefits related to medical expenses and lost wages if they incur injuries while at work.

 Through this system, it can be a challenge to ensure you are receiving the maximum coverage you deserve after an accident.
 If you are filing a claim or currently receiving benefits, you may find it helpful to speak with a California workers’ compensation lawyer.
 He or she can assert your rights while advocating on your behalf.